Finding the Salt River Wild Horses

 Where to go

 Because they are free to roam, the Salt River Wild Horses will not always be in the same place.

 Prior to my trip, I found an online guide that suggested a number of likely spots: The Phon D Sutton Recreation Site; the Butcher Jones Recreation Site; Granite Reef; and Coon Bluff.

 They are all stops in the Tonto National Forest that are popular for Salt River tubing, with plenty of parking spaces.
 I stopped at all of them – with no luck in finding the herd.

 At Phon D Sutton, I spent more than an hour wandering along the riverbanks.
-It’s a pretty spot with lots of wildflowers, but the closest I came to wild horses was a group of horseback riders out on a trail ride.
+It’s a pretty spot with lots of wildflowers, but the closest I came to wild horses was a group of horseback riders out on a guided trail ride.

 Still, no wild horses